CFHS code : ED20

 Eric Neville Howes (1895‒1942)

 Eric Neville was born on 25 January 1895 in Cambridge and baptised in the church of St Benedict on 12 August 1902.
-He was the fifth child of Charles John Howes, bicycle manufacturer, and his wife Mary Elizabeth.
+He was the fifth child of Charles John Howes, bicycle manufacturer, and his wife Mary Ann Elizabeth (see above).
 He was living at his parental address of 46 Regent Street in 1911, aged 16.
-In the 1939 register transcription he is recorded as still unmarried and living with his mother, now at ‛Bargate House’, 114 Tenison Road, Cambridge, his occupation given as ‛machine-tool salesman’.
+In the 1939 register transcription he is recorded as still unmarried and living with his mother, now at ‛Bargate [recte Bradgate] House’, 114 Tenison Road, Cambridge, his occupation given as ‛machine-tool salesman’.

 Eric Neville died on 7 January 1942, aged 46, and was buried three days later in Mill Road Cemetery, in row XXX of the parish area of St Edward, in grave 6, at a depth of 7 feet.
-His address at the time of death is recorded at St Stephen’s Hospital, Chelsea, London.
+In the early 1940s he was living in London, and at the time of death (from tuberculosis) was in St Stephen’s Hospital, Chelsea, London.

 (Note: Howes Cycles shop in Cambridge, latterly at 104 Regent Street, closed in December 2013 after having been in the family for 173 years since it was founded in 1840.)